Quite a large number of multivariate reliabilitiy models

 It's interesting that \(\cor(X, Y) = \P(X = Y)\).

-The extension of the Marshall-Olkin distribution to higher dimensions is a bit complicated and requires some additional notation to state the definition and results cleanly, just as in Section 2.7.
-For \(n \in \N_+\) let \(B_n\) denote the set of bit strings of length \(n\), excluding the all 0 string.
+The extension of the Marshall-Olkin distribution to higher dimensions is a bit complicated and requires some additional notation to state the definition and results cleanly, just as in Section 2.7 in the abstract setting.
+For this subsection, fix \(n \in \N_+\).
+Let \(B_n\) denote the set of bit strings of length \(n\), excluding the all 0 string.

 Suppose that \(\{Z_b: b \in B_n\}\) is a collection of independent variables, and that \(Z_b\) has the exponential distribution on \([0, \infty), +)\) with rate \(\alpha_b \in (0, \infty)\).
 Define \[ X_i = \min\{Z_b: b \in B_n, b_i = 1\}, \quad i \in \{1, 2, \ldots, n\} \] Then \((X_1, X_2, \ldots, X_n)\) has the Marshall-Olkin distribution on \(([0, \infty)^n, +)\) with parameters \(\{\alpha_b: b \in B_n\}\).